kyusieun/Project_MAGENTA/README.md

 # Project MAGENTA

-Project MAGENTA is an integrated penetration testing tool that diagnoses the possibity of BYOVD attacks on your system.
+Project MAGENTA is an integrated penetration testing tool that diagnoses the possibity of BYOVD(Bring Your Own Vulnerable Driver) attacks on your system.
+This comprehensive toolset includes several utilities to test and analyze various driver vulnerabilities on x64 Windows 10 systems.

-# PYOTD
+# PYOTD Tool

 ## Prerequisites
 x64 windows 10